companieshouse/ch-node-utils/README.md

 - `lang`: An object containing language-specific strings for localization
 - `displayAuthorisedAgent`: A flag for displaying the "Authorised agent" menu item.
 If the logged user has ACSP membership, this flag should be set to `'yes'`.
 If your service uses i18 middleware provided in the `@companieshouse/ch-node-utils` package, then this flag will be set to the correct value automatically.
 If not, you can use `isAuthorisedAgent` function from `./utils/sessionUtils`.
 - `displayYourCompanies`: A flag for displaying the "Your companies" menu item.
 It should be set to `'yes` if this menu iten needs to be displayed.
+- `displayUserManagementAdmin`: A flag for displaying the "User management admin" menu item.
+It should be set to `'yes` if this menu iten needs to be displayed.

 #### Localization